Mary C. McCall Jr.: Biography

 During her career, McCall wrote for Warner Bros., Columbia Pictures, and Metro-Goldwyn-Mayer.
 Among her screen credits are the 1935 version of A Midsummer Night's Dream, Craig's Wife (1936), The Fighting Sullivans (1944), and Mr. Belvedere Goes to College (1950).
-She also adapted Wilson Collison's novel Dark Dame into Maisie (1939), launching the successful Maisie series.
+She wrote the script for the gangster film Dr. Socrates (1935), but the film's star Paul Muni demanded that McCall be replaced with a male screenwriter.
+At MGM, she transformed Wilson Collison's novel Dark Dame into Maisie (1939), launching the successful Maisie series starring Ann Sothern.
 McCall wrote or co-wrote eight of the ten films in the series.

-In the 1950s and 1960s, she branched out into television, being credited with four episodes of The Millionaire and one each of Sea Hunt, I Dream of Jeannie, and Gilligan's Island, among others.
-A number of her stories were published in magazines such as Cosmopolitan, Redbook, Collier's, and The Saturday Evening Post from the 1930s to the 1950s.
+All but blacklisted from the film industry in the 1950s, she branched out into television, credited with writing fifteen episodes of The Millionaire, eight episodes of The Ford Television Theatre, three of The Third Man (TV series), and one each of Sea Hunt, I Dream of Jeannie, and Gilligan's Island, among others.
+A number of her poems and short stories were published in magazines such as The New Yorker, Cosmopolitan, Redbook, Collier's, and The Saturday Evening Post from the 1920s to the 1950s.

 McCall was one of many who clashed with the conservative Motion Picture Alliance.
 On July 27, 1954, she had to defend herself in front of the House Un-American Activities Committee against reports that she was a communist sympathizer.
 She was completely exonerated by the separate California Senate Factfinding Subcommittee on Un-American Activities of the General Research Committee in its report to the California Senate.

 Mary C. McCall Jr. died of "complications of cancer" at the Motion Picture and Television Hospital, one day shy of her 82nd birthday.